nackdai/aten/docs/lint_and_format.md

 ### How to install pre-commit

 We have already defined `pre-commit` as one of the optional dependencies in [.pre-commit-config.yaml](../.pre-commit-config.yaml).
-Thus, if you install the dependencies as described in [Install a project in editable mode](python_development.md#install-a-project-in-editable-mode), `pre-commit` will be installed.
+Thus, if we install the dependencies as described in [Install a project in editable mode](python_development.md#install-a-project-in-editable-mode), `pre-commit` will be installed.

 #### Linux

-You need to install [shfmt](https://github.com/mvdan/sh) and [shellcheck](https://github.com/koalaman/shellcheck) locally.
+We need to install [shfmt](https://github.com/mvdan/sh) and [shellcheck](https://github.com/koalaman/shellcheck) locally.

 - `shfmt`